 Question

-We have been notified that the location of the external Clinical Trial Review Committee to which we have requested a review will be changed.
+We have received a notice that the location of the investigational review committee (external) to which we have requested a review will be changed.

 We believe that if we obtain a document from the investigational review committee regarding the change, provide the information to the subject who is currently enrolled in the study, and keep a record to that effect, there is no need to revise the explanatory document, discuss it with the IRB, or obtain the subject's re-consent.
 Is there any problem with the above response?

 We believe that the change in the establisher and location of the Investigational Review Board described in the explanatory document constitutes a change in the administrative matters of the clinical trial.
-Therefore, we do not consider it to be information that would affect the will of subjects participating in the clinical trial to continue the trial, and therefore, we do not think it is necessary to obtain their written consent again.
+Therefore, we do not believe that it is necessary to obtain written re-consent since it is not considered to be information that would affect the will of the subjects participating in the clinical trial to continue the clinical trial.
 If you are referring to a Clinical Trial Review Committee that has a procedure manual and other documents available for public inspection at its office, it would be desirable to provide information to subjects in a manner similar to that described in your question.

 Also, after this change, it will be necessary to provide subjects who will participate in the clinical trial with an explanatory document that contains the latest information and obtain their consent.